Daniel-KM/Omeka-S-module-Reference/README.md

 The default slugs use the full term, with the vocabulary prefix, so the default route for subjects is now `reference/dcterms:subject` instead of `references/subject`.
-It can be changed in the config form.
+It can be changed in the main config form or pages can be created with any slug.

 Furthermore, the base route has been changed to singular `reference` instead of `references`.
 To keep or to create an alias for old plural routes, simply